element-hq/ems-docs/ee-installer/src/install-poc.md

 In the case of self-signed certificates, these are acceptable for a PoC environment, but will not be supported in a production environment as the security risk would be too high.
+Configuring mobile clients and federation will not be possible with self-signed certificates.

 ### Certificates without letsencrypt